alilee/arm-rust-clust/doc/dvm.md

+# thesis
-One shared view of available address ranges.
+1. One shared view of available address ranges.

-Per node view of page translation
+2. Local per-node view of page translation
-  A va could map to different pages on different nodes.
+    A VA will map to different pages on different nodes.
+    No concept of process addressing (all pointers work)

-Per node view of frames
+3. Per node view of frames:
-  The organisation of physical memory is managed by the node.
+    The organisation of its physical memory is managed by the node.

 A set of translation tables per

+# state of local ownership of a page
+    (The state is recorded in our )
     Exclusive: I am the only machine with a copy
     Shared: I am one of many machines with a copy
-Invalid: -> LKA, we know someone has an opinion on this
+    Remote: Exclusive or Shared, but elsewhere
-Unknown: Possibly never mapped before - is this a thing?
+    Available?: Possibly never mapped before - is this a thing?

 Broadcast: Reliable delivery, must respond